spotify/dh-virtualenv/doc/usage.rst

 .. cmdoption:: --no-test

    Skip running ``python setup.py test`` after dependencies and the package is installed.
-This is useful if the PYthon code is packaged using distutils and not setuptools.
+This is useful if the Python code is packaged using distutils and not setuptools.

+.. cmdoption:: --python <path>

+   Use a specific Python interpreter found in ``path`` as the interpreter for the virtualenv.
+Default is to use the system default, usually ``/usr/bin/python``.

 Advanced usage
 ==============